jacksonhull/simplendas-jurisdictions/README.md

 ### Markdown
 The NDA templated are [markdown](https://daringfireball.net/projects/markdown/basics) files, with the extension *.md*.

 The template can render anything markdown can.
-For example, [*uk-en.md*] starts with the markdown below, which renders a corresponding <h1> and <p> correspondingly.
+For example, [*uk-en.md*] starts with the markdown below, which renders a corresponding h1 and p element correspondingly.

     # NONDISCLOSURE AGREEMENT
     THIS NONDISCLOSURE AGREEMENT (this "Agreement") is made and entered ...

-There are some additions to the markdown to note:
+There are some additions to the standard markdown syntax to note:

 ### Rendered substitutions
 You can substitute fields during NDA rendering by prepending a __:__.